zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 across the remaining nodes.

-The new state is sent to all nodes in the cluster, not just a random one, so every node in the cluster will know immediately that the node left.
+The new state is sent to all nodes in the cluster, not just a random one, so every node in the cluster knows immediately that the node left.
 Then it sets the cluster state on the leaving node, causing handoff to occur, which again is initialized by vnodes realizing they're not the primary replicas anymore, transferring the data to the new owners.

+When all data is handed off, the Erlang VM process eventually exits.